 Drive through Waterford and follow Clarke's Gap Road (662) through Paeonian Springs to Route 7.
 If you want to stretch your legs, stop near the Paeonian Springs Post Office for a walk on the W&OD bike trail.
-This wonderful rails-to-trails conversion stretches 45 miles from Loudoun County to Arlington.
+This wonderful rails-to-trails conversion travels 45 miles from Loudoun County to Arlington.

 Return to Leesburg on Route 7 to complete this scenic drive.
 If you prefer to explore further, head west to Purcellville and drive the historic Snickersville Turnpike to Aldie.
 From there you can connect to a beautiful loop drive through Virginia Hunt Country.

-Loudoun County Unpaved Roads Resources.
+Loudoun County Unpaved Roads Resources

 You have completed our scenic drive on the dirt roads near Leesburg, but there are many more unpaved roads to explore in Loudoun County.
 Here are resources you can use to explore more country roads in Northern Virginia: